BasThomas/basthomas.github.io/resume.md

 #### **September 2022 – current** (senior iOS developer)
 #### **November 2021 – August 2022** (iOS developer)

-Working on the Transfer & Collect iOS apps, working on features like subscriptions.
+Working on the Collect & Transfer iOS and macOS apps, working on features like subscriptions.
-Responsible for accessibility on the Android and iOS mobile apps, providing guidance and training.
+Championing accessibility on Android, iOS, macOS and web, providing guidance and training.
 Implemented support for screen readers, voice and keyboard input, and more.

 ### Apple